-If the lender sells your mortgage loan to a new owner, the new owner must, by law, notify you of that fact.
-(This notice is different from the notice that your mortgage servicer must send you if the servicing rights are transferred.)
+If your mortgage lender sells your loan to a new owner, the new owner must, by law, notify you of that fact.
+This notice is different from the notice that your mortgage servicer must send you if the servicing rights are transferred.

 First, let's define the terms "lender," "owner", and "servicer" when it comes to the mortgage business.

-The servicer might be the lender that gave you your loan, or a subsequent owner of the loan.
-Or, it might be a separate company that acts on behalf of the owner.
+The servicer might be the lender that gave you your loan or a subsequent owner of the loan.
+Or, it might be a separate company that acts on behalf of the loan owner.
 If a separate company is the servicer, the owner of the loan will rely on that company to handle the management of your loan account.
-(Learn more about how mortgage servicing works.)

 In 2009, President Obama signed the Helping Families Save Their Homes Act of 2009 into law.
 Among other things, it amended the Truth in Lending Act to require that borrowers get notice when the mortgage debt on their primary home has been sold, transferred, or assigned to a new creditor.